 - Brazil 2010: A very enriching Vinyasa teacher training with David Lurey and Mirjam Wagner brings a shift to her life and sparks her passion for sharing this transformational discipline.

-- Barcelona 2012: Elena is introduced by Helen Noakes to Chavutti Thirumal, a rope massage with foot pressure practised by the Kalari warriors in the South of India, and based on a precise knowledge of the body’s energy lines or meridians.
+- Barcelona 2012 and 2014 : Elena is introduced by Helen Noakes to Chavutti Thirumal, a rope massage with foot pressure practised by the Kalari warriors in the South of India, and based on a precise knowledge of the body’s energy lines or meridians.

 - France 2013: Another Yin yoga universe opens when she takes Sarah Powers Level I training (Yin/Yang & Mindfulness Meditation)in the magical environment of Moulin de Chaves, near Bordeaux.
 At last, she sees how Buddhism and yoga converge and perfectly complement each other.